bseltz-cohesity/scripts/reports/powershell/storageReport/README.md

                     -sendFrom mycluster@mydomain.net
 ```

-## Parameters
+## Authentication Parameters

-* -vip: name or IP of Cohesity cluster
+* -vip: (optional) one or more names or IPs of Cohesity clusters, comma separated (defaults to helios.cohesity.com)
-* -username: name of user to connect to Cohesity
+* -username: (optional) name of user to connect to Cohesity (defaults to helios)
-* -domain: (optional) your AD domain (default is local)
+* -domain: (optional) your AD domain (defaults to local)
-* -useApiKey: (optional) Use API key for authentication
+* -useApiKey: (optional) use API key for authentication
-* -password: (optional) password or API key (will use stored password by default)
+* -password: (optional) will use cached password or will be prompted
+* -noPrompt: (optional) do not prompt for password
-* -mfaCode: (optional) multi-factor authentication code
+* -mfaCode: (optional) TOTP MFA code
-* -emailMfaCode: (optional) send mfaCode via email
+* -clusterName: (optional) one or more clusters to connect to when connecting through Helios or MCM (comma separated)

+## Other Parameters

 * -unit: (optional) TiB, GiB, MiB or KiB (default is MiB)
 * -smtpServer: (optional) SMTP gateway to forward email through
 * -smtpPort: (optional) SMTP port to use (default is 25)